hercules-team/augeasfacter/README.md

 Adding facts
 ------------

-Once this plugin is deployed on clients, you can create new files by adding to `/etc/puppet/augeasfacter.conf`.
+Once this plugin is deployed on clients, you can create new files by adding to `/etc/puppet/augeasfacter.conf` (replace with your value of `Puppet[:confdir]` if it is different).

 This configuration file is an INI file, similar to `puppet.conf`.